ink0rr/rgl/README.md

 Fast and minimal implementation of Regolith.

-Portions of this code are based on [minecraft-debugger](https://github.com/Mojang/minecraft-debugger), which is licensed under the MIT License.

-Copyright (c) Microsoft Corporation

 ## Benchmark

 Benchmark result on a project with ~2700 files, no filters, and a total size of 14MB.